KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/08-great-beast-dragon.md

 **Primary Structural Diagnosis:**
 The **Embodied Principle of Primordial Entropy.**
-The Beast is not a mere monster—it is the symbolic condensation of **Khaonic force, inverse coherence,** and the **Entropic Pull** given sentient form.
+The Beast is not a mere monster—it is the symbolic condensation of **Nekronic force, inverse coherence,** and the **Entropic Pull** given sentient form.
 It represents a vast, self-sustaining distortion: a **lawful entropic system** that challenges the centropic order through **predatory coherence** rather than chaos.

 **Core Glyphic Sequence:**